berellevy/esstio/README.md

 - reviews table
 - favorites table
+- item quantity in order_item -
 - restaurants
   - **methods**
   - new
   - edit
+- user has a feed of featured items
 - addresses with google distances
-- restaurant login
-- user has a feed of featured items
 - home page has like a feed of food facts and jokes
-- item quantity in order_item
+- order numbers start at one for each restaurant
+- order display page url is `'/restaurant/:id/order/:id'`

+---

+---

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

 * Ruby version

 * System dependencies

 * Configuration

 * Database creation

 * Database initialization

 * How to run the test suite

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions

 * ...